 The books I write for kids are fantasy, so it’s probably no surprise that we’re big fantasy readers around this house.
-My middle grader has just discovered the Percy Jackson series and is tearing through them.
+When my daughter was in middle school she finally discovered the Percy Jackson series and tore through them.
 (Can you call it “discovered” when her brother has been begging her for years and she only read it because her English teacher put The Lightning Thief on a reading list?)

 Some parents would be appalled that English teachers are encouraging kids to read something as commercial as The Lightning Thief.
 I think it’s great!
 To me, the main reason for assigning books is to turn kids into readers.
 The depressing books that most teachers assign discourage kids from reading.

 What better way to reach a kid who doesn’t think he likes to read than to assign him a book that thousands of kids love?
 For more on my thoughts on assigned reading, see my post Why is required school reading so depressing?

 Anyway, back to the costume!
 For Halloween 2011, my daughter wanted to be Athena, Goddess of War and Goddess of Wisdom.
 (Those two things don’t seem to go together!
 But the Greeks of myth aren’t around to argue with, so I guess it’s pointless to try.)
 Athena is Annabeth’s mom in the Percy Jackson series.